fabienrenaud/java-json-benchmark/README.md

 ## Purpose

-The purpose of this project is to evaluate serialization and deserialization performance of JSON libraries in Java.
+This project benchmarks the throughput performance of a variety of Java Json libraries using [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
-The following libraries are evaluated:
+It covers the following libraries:

 * [jackson](https://github.com/FasterXML/jackson)
 * [genson](https://owlike.github.io/genson/)